Sunita Kohli: Career

-Sunita Kohli has been the Chairperson and Founder Trustee of an NGO, Umang, that worked for street and slum children.
-She is deeply involved in primary education and health.
-She is a Founding Director of 'Satyagyan Foundation' in Varanasi - an organisation that works with children's education, women's literacy, women's advocacy and women's empowerment through vocational training; and is the Chairperson of the Board of Governors of 'Save-a-Mother', an NGO which is dedicated to decreasing maternal and infant mortality rates in India.
-She is a Patron of the Women's Cancer Initiative in Tata Memorial Hospital, Mumbai.

 In 1992, she was awarded the Padma Shri by the Government of India "for contribution to national life by excellence in the field of Interior Design and Architectural Restoration".
 In the same year, she received the "Mahila Shiromani Award", recognising women of achievement, by Mother Teresa.

-In 2004, her younger daughter Kohelika Kohli, an architect and a Pratt Institute of Design, New York graduate returned to India, after working with 'Oliver Cope Architects' and interning with 'Foster and Partners'.
-She created an architectural firm, 'Kohelika Kohli Architects'.
-Eventually in 2010, they formed K2INDIA, bringing together all their respective companies.
+In 2010, she and her daughter formed K2india, bringing together all their respective companies.
 In 2010, she again got involved in the conservation work of Rashtrapati Bhavan, after a gap of 19 years.

-In 2005, Sunita Kohli was instrumental in the conceptualisation and founding of the 'Museum of Women in the Arts, India' (MOWA, INDIA).
-Within MOWA, an NGO is being established for the empowerment of rural master craftswomen.
-She has been on the National Advisory Board of the 'National Museum of Women in the Arts', Washington DC.
+In 2005, Kohli was instrumental in the conceptualisation and founding of the Museum of Women in the Arts, India.
+She has been on the National Advisory Board of the National Museum of Women in the Arts in Washington, D.C.

-Amongst many institutions, Sunita Kohli has been a guest lecturer at Harvard University's Kennedy School of Government Innovations, Emory University's Carlos Museum and Halle Institute, at Colorado College and at the National Building Museum in Washington DC.
-She has published and presented several papers; notably, 'Sir Edwin Lutyens and the Planning of New Delhi', 'Mughal Jewellery: Statement of Empire' and ‘World Heritage Sites in India: Monumental Statements of Faith and Empire’.
-She is a Fellow of the 'Halle Institute of Global Learning', Emory University, Atlanta, USA.
-Her essay on 'The Planning of New Delhi' is part of 'The Millennium Book on New Delhi', published by Oxford University Press.
-Her forthcoming books will be 'A Children's Book on Delhi's Architecture', 'Awadhi Cuisine' and 'Tanjore Paintings'.
-The first of these books has been illustrated by their three grandchildren - Anadya, Zohravar and Aaryaman.

-In 2014, she was nominated as the Chairperson of the Board of Governors of the School of Planning and Architecture, Bhopal by the MHRD, Government of India, for a period of five years.
+In 2014, she was nominated as the chairperson of the board of governors of the School of Planning and Architecture, Bhopal by the MHRD, Government of India, for a period of five years.
 In 2019, she joined the board of advisors at Rishihood University.